 This is the perfect place to start a Cowley Road bar crawl.
 I fell in love with Cowley Road, one of the city’s main student areas, straight away.
 It’s a mile long stretch of bars, multicultural shops and restaurants and vibrant street art.
 The City Arms has a cute little beer garden at the side of the road that’s great for people watching as the street goes by.
 The drinks here are cheap too, which is rare in Oxford, so shouldn’t be missed!

 A small Moroccan themed cocktail bar, also on Cowley Road.
-I really liked it here, partly because of its leafy, hidden garden, and partly because of its amazing cocktail deals.
+I really like it here, partly because of its leafy, hidden garden, and partly because of its amazing cocktail deals.
 Most places on Cowley Road offer a happy hour but Cafe Baba’s 2 for 1 cocktails (5-8) were the cheapest, and nicest, and after 8pm they’re only £4 each anyway.

 The Mad Hatter

-I wholly recommend this pub to anyone who goes to Oxford, if nothing else for its location alone!
+I totally recommend this pub to anyone who goes to Oxford, if nothing else for its location alone!
 It’s hidden just off the high street; a maze of cobbled lanes lead you past some incredible university buildings on the way there.
 I felt like I was in Harry Potter!
 It’s definitely worth trying to find, it’s a lovely, traditional English pub, and was completely packed out by the time we got there.

-***special mention*** Ahmed’s Bar B-Q Kebab Van
+***Special mention*** Ahmed’s Bar B-Q Kebab Van

 I had no idea what this takeaway van was called so I had to Google it, and the people of the internet seem to agree with me – it’s the best!
 Honestly, best drunk food ever.
 I had a falafel wrap and it was massive and so cheap, I had to give it a shout out.
 Right in the middle of the high street, you can’t miss it!